 When our work together began, the Communities Program faced two key challenges.
 First, they had shifted their grantmaking approach to be strengths-based with a racial equity lens, but all their donor communications were very much needs-based.
 Second, the Foundation had heightened its connection to only Chicago-based fundraising partners, and needed to completely redefine their annual fundraising program to operate independently and achieve an aggressive $1M+ annual fundraising goal.

-We then moved onto the Drive phase of our process, where we developed a campaign concept for the Communities Program’s end-of-year fundraising campaign to bring this new messaging to life.
-The campaign concept focused on stories of opportunities experienced by beneficiaries of the services of several of the Foundation’s grantees: The Greater Chicago Food Depository, Beyond the Ball, Teamwork Englewood and Enlace.
-Engaging the people served by those organizations in telling their own stories was critical, especially given the McCormick Foundation’s new grantmaking approach also emphasizes the importance of community voice.
+We moved on to develop a fundraising Strategy for the Communities Program focused on their end-of-year campaign.
+This work began with the development of a campaign concept focused on telling stories of opportunities experienced by beneficiaries of the services of several of the Foundation’s grantees: The Greater Chicago Food Depository, Beyond the Ball, Teamwork Englewood and Enlace.
+Engaging the people served by those organizations in telling their own stories was critical, especially given the McCormick Foundation’s new grantmaking approach, which also emphasized the importance of community voice.
 We gathered their stories through two days of interviews, photo shoots, and video shoots with an Emmy Award-winning videographer, which would allow us to weave their narratives through all campaign touchpoints.

-Total fundraising revenue grew 31% between 2017 and 2018, and Giving Tuesday donations grew 267% during the same time period.
+Total fundraising revenue grew 13% between 2017 and 2018, and Giving Tuesday donations grew 267% during the same time period.
 Additionally, a small scale new donor acquisition effort planned as part of this campaign resulted in the acquisition of over 1,100 new donor leads.

 Growth in total fundraising revenue between 2017 and 2018.